jjbrunton/jamiebrunton/content/posts/talon-250-build.md

 My plan is to use the initial PNP package to ensure I have a working setup, for this, it will be using the KOHD Lite which is a basic flight controller that has the added benefit of RTH through the use of an external GPS (cool!).

 My larger models use the Eagletree Vector (http://www.eagletreesystems.com/) which is laughably expensive when compared to some of the more 'modern' flight controller solutions such as iNav (https://github.com/iNavFlight/inav).
-The vector has also been discontinued as the supporting company (Eagletree Systems) are no longer in operation.
+The Vector has also been discontinued as the supporting company (Eagletree Systems) are no longer in operation.

 So...
 Where does that leave me?
 Well, I'd like to try and get a working plane using iNav, I've used it for a few of my quadcopter builds and I haven't had many issues that would scare me away from installing it for use on a fixed wing project.